OrAshry/C_Assembler_University/README.md

 # C Assembler

-A two-pass assembler written in C, developed as part of a university computer architecture course.
+A two-pass assembler written in C, developed as part of a university C course.
 The assembler reads custom assembly language files (.as) and translates them into machine code output files.

 ---